michmich112/ParaphrAce/README.md

 ## Get started
 First verify that you have Docker and Docker compose installed on your device.\

+### With Storage
+To use storage of the input and resulting sentences you will need to set up an AWS S3 bucket.
+The following steps are not necessary if you do not want or need storage.\
 Create an S3 bucket in AWS, and an IAM user in the AWS console.
 The IAM user must be authenticated by Access key and Secret.\
 Once the bucket created create a `.env` file at the root of the project with the following variables: